Cloud Migration Challenges: 10 Pitfalls That Derail Canadian Businesses

 How do Canadian compliance requirements affect cloud migration?

 Canadian organizations must comply with PIPEDA for personal data, industry-specific rules (FINTRAC for finance, PIPEDA for healthcare), and Quebec’s Law 25.
-Data residency is critical — sensitive data must stay within Canada or in compliant jurisdictions.
-Before migrating, verify your cloud provider’s data centers are in Canada, that they meet your industry’s compliance standards, and that encryption and access controls align with requirements.
+Data residency is critical—sensitive data must stay within Canada or in compliant jurisdictions.
+Before migrating, verify your cloud provider’s data centres are in Canada, that they meet your industry’s compliance standards, and that encryption and access controls align with requirements.
 Many migrations fail or require expensive refactoring because teams overlooked compliance until after data was already in non-compliant locations.

 What’s the typical timeline for a cloud migration?